 Our Visitor Center is nestled in Sapsucker Woods Sanctuary, a 230-acre nature preserve that’s beautiful to visit in any season.
 Sapsucker Woods encompasses forests, ponds, swamps, and abundant wildlife.
-Stop in our Visitor Center during our open hours to pick up a map, borrow a pair of binoculars and field guide, or join a guided walk.
+Stop in our Visitor Center during our open hours to pick up a map or join a guided walk.

 Visit the egg cairn created by renowned natural sculptor and artist Andy Goldsworthy during his residency at Cornell University.

 Take a self-guided tour via app.
 Download PocketSights for Apple or Android.
 The app uses your device’s GPS to find tours created by local experts.
-At the Lab, you’ll be able to select from three tours: Art Walk, Habitat Network, and Sapsucker Woods.
+There are multiple tours of Sapsucker Woods to choose from.

 Bring along a seasonal trail guide for your walk.
 See these and a full list of other downloadable guides and activities for your visit.

 Don't miss a thing!
 Join our email list